Wojkowice: History

 In 1914, Zagłębie Dąbrowskie was captured by the Central Powers, and remained under joint German–Austrian occupation until November 1918, when Poland regained independence.
 In the Second Polish Republic Wojkowice, with population of 4,000, was part of Będziny County, Kielce Voivodeship.

 After the invasion of Poland, which started World War II in September 1939, the Będzin County was directly annexed into Nazi Germany, and then made part of Gau Upper Silesia.
+Two local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.
 The German administration operated the E755 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the settlement.
 In early 1945, the German occupation ended and Wojkowice was restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.

 In early 1945, Wojkowice returned to Kielce Voivodeship, but in August 1945 it was transferred to Katowice Voivodeship (until 1950, called Silesia – Dabrowa Voivodeship).
 Until 1954, Wojkowice was part of the gmina of Bobrowniki.
 In 1926, local residents tried to create a separate gmina of Wojkowice, but their efforts were rejected by the government.

 On December 31, 1961, Żychcice-Kamice was merged with Wojkowice Komorne.
 The new settlement was named Wojkowice and received town charter on July 18, 1962.
 In February 1977 Wojkowice became a district of Będzin, and remained so until January 1, 1992.